English Honors Program

 If you are a junior English major with a GPA of 3.6 or higher in your English courses, we hope you will consider applying to write a senior thesis, either scholarly or creative, under the supervision of a full-time English faculty member.
 Once admitted to Departmental Honors, you’ll enroll in EN 6600.01 both semesters of senior year, fulfilling six (elective) credits toward the major.
 Accepted candidates add EN 6600.01 during drop/add of the fall term.

 To be considered for Honors, you need to have completed at least three ENGL courses by the time you apply, one of which must be either Studies in Poetry or Studies in Narrative.
 Creative writers need to have taken at least two writing workshops, with a grade of A or A-in both; one must be in the genre of the proposed project.
-For writers of scholarship it’s helpful to have taken an Advanced Topic Seminar, ideally by spring of junior year, but this is not required.
+For writers of scholarship it’s helpful to have taken a seminar, ideally by spring of junior year, but this is not required.
 Applications are due by May 1 at 5:00 p.m., even if you’re studying abroad.

 Finding an Honors Advisor